apanimesh061/elasticsearch-sentiment-plugin/README.md

         "created": true
     }

-Now let's seehow this document has been indexed:
+Now let's see how this document has been indexed:

     curl --request POST \
       --url http://localhost:9200/yelp_index/review/_search \